yzyhk904/USB_SampleRate_Changer/README.md

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/jitter-reducer.sh [--selinux|++selinux][--thermal|++thermal][---governor|++governor][--camera|++camera][--io [nr_requests]|++io][--vm|++vm][--wifi|++wifi][--all|++all][--effect|++effect][--status][--help]`

     - each "--" prefixed option except "--status" and "--help" options is an enabler for its corresponding jitter reducer, conversely each "++" prefixed option is an disabler for its corresponding jitter reducer. "--all" option is an alias of all "--" prefixed options except "--effect", "--status" and "--help" options, and also  "++all" option is an alias of all "++" prefixed options except "++effect".
-    - "nr_requests" specifys a kernel tunable of I/O devices which is a number between 32 and 64000.
+    - "nr_requests" specifys a kernel tunable of I/O devices which is a number between 32 and 64000 inclusive.
 It has three presets "light" (for warmer tone?), "medium" (default) and "boost" (for clearer tone?).
     - please remember that "--wifi" option is persistent even after reboot, but other options are not.

+  - For most "hifi" example,  `sh /sdcard/USB_SampleRate_Changer/extras/jitter-reducer.sh --all --effect --status` enables all jitter reducers including effect framework one and output the jitter related statuses.
+For Bluetooth earphones, you may need to add `--io light` option.
+For DLNA transmitting, you may need to add `--io boost` option.

 * Tips 3: Please disable battery optimizations for following app's manually through the settings UI of Android OS (to lower less than 10Hz jitter making reverb like distortions). music (streaming) player apps, their licensing apps (if exist), equalizer apps (if exist), "bluetooth" (system app), "Android Services Library" (system app), "Android Shared Library" (system app), "Android System" (system app), "crDroid System" (system app; if exists), "LineageOS System" (system app; if exists), launcher app, "Google Play Store" (system app), "Google Play Developer Services" (system app), "Magisk", "PhhTrebleApp"(system app; if exists), keyboard app, kernel adiutors (if exist), etc.